discordjs/guide/guide/popular-topics/embeds.md

 ### Local images

-To use local images inside your embed you need to construct an [Attachment](https://discord.js.org/#/docs/main/stable/class/Attachment) from them to send as message option alongside the embed.
+To use local images inside your embed you need to construct <branch version="11.x" inline>an [Attachment](https://discord.js.org/#/docs/main/11.5.1/class/Attachment)</branch><branch version="12.x" inline>a [MessageAttachment](https://discord.js.org/#/docs/main/master/class/MessageAttachment)</branch> from them to send as message option alongside the embed.

 You can then access and use the images inside the embed itself with `attachment://fileName.extension`.